expo/expo/docs/versions/unversioned/workflow/linking.md

 Once you build your standalone app and install it to your device, you will be able to open it with links to `myapp://`.

-If your app is detached, note that like some other parts of `app.json`, changing the `scheme` key after your app is already detached will not have the desired effect.
-If you'd like to change the deep link scheme in your detached app, see [this guide](../expokit/advanced-expokit-topics.html#changing-the-deep-link-scheme).
+If your app is ejected, note that like some other parts of `app.json`, changing the `scheme` key after your app is already ejected will not have the desired effect.
+If you'd like to change the deep link scheme in your ejected app, see [this guide](../expokit/advanced-expokit-topics.html#changing-the-deep-link-scheme).

 ### `Expo.Linking` module

 To save you the trouble of inserting a bunch of conditionals based on the environment that you're in and hardcoding urls, we provide some helper methods in our extension of the `Linking` module.
 When you want to provide a service with a url that it needs to redirect back into your app, you can call `Expo.Linking.makeUrl()` and it will resolve to the following:

-- *Published app in Expo client*: `exp://exp.host/@community/with-webbrowser-redirect`
+- _Published app in Expo client_: `exp://exp.host/@community/with-webbrowser-redirect`
-- *Published app in standalone*: `myapp://`
+- _Published app in standalone_: `myapp://`
-- *Development*: `exp://wg-qka.community.app.exp.direct:80`
+- _Development_: `exp://wg-qka.community.app.exp.direct:80`

 You can also change the returned url by passing optional parameters into `Expo.Linking.makeUrl()`.
 These will be used by your app to receive data, which we will talk about in the next section.